The Hound of the Baskervilles: Origins and background

-Conan Doyle may also have been inspired by his own earlier story (written and published in 1898) of a terrifying giant wolf, "The King of the Foxes".
+Doyle may also have been inspired by his own earlier story (written and published in 1898) of a terrifying giant wolf, "The King of the Foxes".

 Inspiration

-His ideas came from the legend of Squire Richard Cabell of Brook Hall, in the parish of Buckfastleigh, Devon, which was the fundamental inspiration for the Baskerville tale of a hellish hound and a cursed country squire.
+The author’s ideas came from the legend of Squire Richard Cabell of Brook Hall, in the parish of Buckfastleigh, Devon, which was the fundamental inspiration for the Baskerville tale of a hellish hound and a cursed country squire.
 Cabell's tomb survives in the town of Buckfastleigh.

 Cabell lived for hunting, and was what in those days was described as a "monstrously evil man".
-He gained this reputation, amongst other things, for immorality and having sold his soul to the Devil.
+He gained this reputation, among other things, for immorality and having sold his soul to the Devil.
 There was also a rumour that he had murdered his wife, Elizabeth Fowell, a daughter of Sir Edmund Fowell, 1st Baronet (1593–1674), of Fowelscombe.
 On 5 July 1677, he died and was buried in the sepulchre.
 The night of his interment saw a phantom pack of hounds come baying across the moor to howl at his tomb.
 From that night on, he could be found leading the phantom pack across the moor, usually on the anniversary of his death.
 If the pack were not out hunting, they could be found ranging around his grave howling and shrieking.
-To try to lay the soul to rest, the villagers built a large building around the tomb, and to be doubly sure a huge slab was placed.
+To try to lay the soul to rest, the villagers built a large building around the tomb, and to be doubly sure a huge slab was placed over the top.

-Moreover, Devon's folklore includes tales of a fearsome supernatural dog known as the Yeth hound that Conan Doyle may have heard.
+Moreover, Devon's folklore includes tales of a fearsome supernatural dog known as the Yeth hound that Doyle may have heard.